Meet Our Executive Team

-During his eleven years at the WTC-KY, the organization has expanded its trade education program offerings to include a regionally recognized trade certification series, forged a partnership with the Gatton College of Business and Economics at the University of Kentucky to design and conduct its first ever global training classes to its undergraduate students and MBA candidates, a program which has since expanded to other Universities across the State, implemented the Center’s Trade Advisory Services division and has negotiated new business partnerships with government, business and trade associations across the region.
+Before accepting this position, Ed was the President and Chief Executive Officer of the World Trade Center Kentucky (WTC-KY).
+During his eleven years at the WTC-KY, the organization expanded its trade education program offerings to include a regionally recognized trade certification series, forged a partnership with the Gatton College of Business and Economics at the University of Kentucky to design and conduct its first ever global training classes to its undergraduate students and MBA candidates, a model that has since been offered and held at other Universities across the State, implemented the Center’s Trade Advisory Services division and negotiated new business partnerships with government, business and trade associations across the region.

-Webb is a regular speaker and has served on numerous panel discussions on international trade. * His speaking engagements include his presentation on Kentucky and International Agriculture, Regional Ag Conference in Las Parejas, Argentina, Preparing for a Global Workforce hosted by the Office of Next Generation Learners, Kentucky Department of Education and Generating Jobs through Trade at the National Conference of State Legislatures’ Labor and Economic Development Committee Summit.
+Webb is a regular speaker and has served on numerous panel discussions on international trade.
+A partial list of his speaking engagements include: Kentucky and International Agriculture, Regional Ag Conference in Las Parejas, Argentina, Preparing for a Global Workforce hosted by the Office of Next Generation Learners, Kentucky Department of Education and Generating Jobs through Trade at the National Conference of State Legislatures’ Labor and Economic Development Committee Summit.
 Webb participated in the Liberty Fund conference entitled Free Trade, Liberty, and Peace.
 These small, scholarly conferences focus on themes in economics, history, law, political thought, literature, philosophy, religion, and the natural sciences.
 Liberty Fund conferences are attended by invitation only.

 Ed’s business and international experience includes his role as the founding Executive Director of the Frazier Museum.
 While with the Frazier, he traveled extensively to the United Kingdom and negotiated with the British Royal Armouries to create a long-term collections loan agreement between the Armouries and the Frazier.
 This historic agreement was the first international collections loan of its kind outside the UK.